United States and the League of Nations: Involvement in the Manchurian Crisis

 The United States was involved with the League of Nations in resolving the Manchurian Crisis.

-Debates surrounding the United States' policy of isolationism in international affairs during the 1920s and 1930s have been held since contemporary politicians were making these decisions.
+Debates surround the United States' policy of isolationism in international affairs during the 1920s and 1930s.
 However, according to Thompson, it was the Manchurian Crisis of 1931-1932 that made Secretary of State, Henry L. Stimson support the position that isolationism was no longer an option for the United States.
-Despite the American emphasize on their individuality from the League of Nations, a commission of inquiry sent to Japan in February 1932 was representative of the great powers, including the United States.
+Despite the American emphasis on their separateness from the League of Nations, a commission of inquiry sent to Japan in February 1932 was representative of the great powers, including the United States.
 They had agreed to work collaboratively with the League to bring an end to the situation, however, they would "only operate under the Washington agreements of 1922 and the Kellogg-Briand Pact."

 Transition into the United Nations

-The American absence in the League of Nations did not prevent the nation from becoming an official member of the United Nations, formed at the conclusion of the Second World War.
-The United States was one of five permanent members of the Security Council, with the other four countries the USSR, France, Republic of China, and Britain.
+The American absence in the League of Nations did not prevent the nation from becoming an official member of the United Nations (UN), formed at the conclusion of the Second World War.
+The United States was one of five permanent members of the Security Council, with the other four countries being the Soviet Union (USSR), France, Republic of China, and the United Kingdom.
 The proposed task of this body was "to work together to secure the maintenance of international peace and security."

 The membership of the United States and the USSR in the United Nations is a key difference between the post-World War II international organization and the League of Nations.
 According to Henig, the official involvement of the United States "gave the United Nations a global reach which the League lacked, symbolised by the fact that its headquarters was established in New York."